Azure/acr/docs/preview/connected-registry/quickstart-deploy-connected-registry-nested-iot-edge-cli.md

     With the --output flag, the toos creates the device certificates, certificate bundles, and a log file in a directory of your choice.
 With the -f flag set, the tool will automatically look for existing IoT Edge devices in your IoT Hub and remove them, to avoid errors and keep your hub clean.

-    Copy the generated top-layer.zip and lower-layer.zip in above steps to the corresponding top and lower vms using scp
+    Copy the generated top-layer.zip and lower-layer.zip in above steps to the corresponding top and lower vms using scp。

     ```json
     scp <PATH_TO_CONFIGURATION_BUNDLE>   <USER>@<VM_IP_OR_FQDN>:~